 How can one access Sauti Africa hotlines

-Sauti can be accessed in Kenya and Uganda by dialing 48335# (Kenya) and 27035# (Uganda).There are no USSD charges for Safaricom and Airtel Uganda subscribers.
+Sauti can be accessed in Kenya and Uganda by dialing (48335# Kenya) and (27035# Uganda).The services are completely free for Safaricom Kenya and Airtel Uganda subscribers.
+You can also access our platform online on: http://sautiafrica.org/sauti-platform/

 Here is a brief video that summarizes the main activities of Sauti Africa